staticflux-adi/Resumely/README.md

 ## 🔒 Privacy

-Everything — your resume text and settings — stays in your browser's `localStorage`.
+Everything — your resume text and settings — stays in your browser's `Local Storage`.
 Nothing is ever sent to a server.